Top 10 Speaking Tips for the TOEFL iBT® and Paper English Language Tests

-1. Find friends to practice speaking English – the more confident you are with speaking English, the easier you will find the TOEFL speaking section of your exam.
+1. Find friends with whom you can practice speaking English – the more confident you are with speaking English, the easier you will find the TOEFL® speaking section of your exam.
 Need friends to practice with?
 Find friends on English, baby!

-2. Choose questions from the end of English, baby! lessons and imagine this is the free-choice section of your TOEFL speaking exam.
+2. Choose questions from the end of English, baby! lessons and imagine this is the free-choice section of your TOEFL® speaking exam.
 Plan your response by preparing what you will say for your introduction as well as three supporting ideas.
-You should aim to do this at least three times a week – the more you practice, the easier you will find it to respond to questions with limited time to plan your response.
+You should aim to do this at least three times a week – the more you practice, the easier you will find responding to questions with limited time to plan your response.

 5. Use big words – but only if you can pronounce them correctly!
 You will lose points for poor pronunciation so if you are not sure or you get nervous every time you try and say it, it is better not to use the word at all.
 Instead, practice giving short responses to different issues and subjects.
 Pick an English, baby! lesson or forum to give you ideas for topics.

 6. Work on your pronunciation including where the stress should go on words.
 Download your daily MP3 lesson and become familiar with how English words should sound.